 Astilbe flowers are a symbol of patience and dedication to a beloved one.
 If you give this flower away to a loved, you give away a promise that you will be waiting for this person.
-The flower is a long bloomer, symbolising the dedication for a loved one, did you know?
-It certainly is an apt flower to use at a wedding and not just for it’s good looks.
+The flower is also a long bloomer, symbolising the dedication for a loved one, did you know?
+It certainly is an apt flower to use at a wedding and not just for its good looks.

-Design Combinations with Astilbe
+Design with Astilbe

-Astilbe Elisabeth Van Veen
+Elisabeth Van Veen

-Find more varieties of Astilbe available on the website here.
+To conclude, you can find more varieties of Astilbe available on the website here.
 Along with more inspiration on how to incorporate this delicate, pretty flower into different styles of arrangements on our Pinterest Board.